-Average time of Websites downtime due to malfunctions or unintentional security incidents interactive-cyber-training-audience interactive-cyber-training-audience namespace available in JSON format at this location.
+Average time of Websites downtime due to malfunctions or unintentional security incidents interception-method interception-method namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.